henrique-ft/rackr/README.md

 ## Why??

 - Rackr is designed to be what almost every one is expecting in a web micro-framework.
 Avoid brain gimnastics, too much magic or hard documentations.
-Just ship value using the language you love in a easy to learn framework.
+Just ship value using the language you love in a easy to learn and scalable framework.

-- 7x faster than Sinatra, 29x from Rails and on pair with hanami-api.
+- Faster than Hanami-Api, 7x faster than Sinatra, 29x from Rails.
 If you are looking for a bunch of performance.

-- Lightweight and resourceful: With just 7 well tested .rb files and almost no dependences, Rackr is a “web glue” helping we organize requests and responses the better way we can.
+- Lightweight and resourceful: Named routes, "before" and "after" callback filters and view rendering (with layout) are some of the features included in a framework that is just 7 well tested .rb files and almost no dependences.

-- Rack first.
-Explicity receive Rack::Request objects and return Rack::Responses
+- Input / Output and functional mindset: Explicity receive Rack::Request objects and return Rack::Responses

-- Good documentation is one of the most important things here (in progress).
+- Good documentation is one of the most important things here (in progress)

+- Adaptable without missing code quality: Use Rackr from serverless functions to entire MVC applications.
+Plug your favorite gems.

 ## Installation: